It's a question as old as property management itself. How many properties should a property manager be managing? How many is too many?

 The point is - if asked how far a person can walk, generally people understand the mass of variables involved and know that there is not going to be a good answer applicable to everybody in every situation.

 The same cannot be said of property management.
 Most people ask the question "How many properties are you managing?" (or "how many should you be managing?") with an assumption already in mind based on something they have heard or read about what the "ideal number" should be.
 But they do not generally know or think about the variables which greatly impact this number.

-Just some of the variables which impact the efficiency and effectiveness of a property manager in managing their portfolio include:
+This leads us directly to considering the variables which impact the efficiency and effectiveness of a property manager in managing their portfolio, including:

 1. The Property Manager's Motivation

 How motivated is the property manager?
 Importantly - this is not a matter of being financially incentivised.
 There are many highly paid yet poorly motivated employees in most industries.